Home » Blog Post » ABM vs Traditional Marketing: What’s Best for B2B Marketing?

 A classic traditional marketing method is to generate as many leads as possible and then hit those thousands of new, unknowable contacts with untargeted mass email campaigns.

 Whereas in ABM, you build a select Target Account List (TAL) based on which businesses will be most lucrative as clients, and which have the most need of your product.
-Using intent data, you can get to know each of your targets and personalize all your communications, so the target gets more value from you and sees the benefit of working with you quickly.
+Using intent data for ABM, you can get to know each of your targets and personalize all your communications, so the target gets more value from you and sees the benefit of working with you quickly.

 Beware, though: it can be tempting to keep your TAL very small and select, running the risk of making it too small.
 Even those businesses you’ve identified as being a great fit might have no interest when you contact them.
 The ideal size for a TAL is 400-500 leads minimum.